Skip to Content Top

 |

 Arvada sits northwest of Denver in Colorado's Front Range hail corridor.
 The city stretches from the I-70 corridor on the south to Standley Lake on the north, from Wadsworth Boulevard on the east to the open prairie near Leyden Road on the west.
-This geography puts Arvada directly in the path of severe thunderstorms moving off the foothills, Chinook winds descending from the Rockies, and winter storms that dump heavy snow on the western neighborhoods.
+This geography puts Arvada directly in the path of severe thunderstorms moving off the foothills, Chinook winds descending from the Rockies at speeds exceeding 80 mph, and winter storms that dump heavy snow on the western neighborhoods.
 Understanding these threats, identifying damage quickly, and acting on it protects your home and keeps repair costs manageable.

 Storm damage on your Arvada roof?
 Act now.